DahnM20/ai-flow-docs/blog/2024-12-01-edge-guided-image-creation-flux-canny-pro.md

   <meta property="og:image" content="https://docs.ai-flow.net/img/blog-images/edge-guided-image-creation-flux-canny-pro-5.png"/>
 </head>

-**Edge-Guided Image Creation with Flux Canny Pro: A Comprehensive Guide**
+# Edge-Guided Image Creation with Flux Canny Pro: A Comprehensive Guide

-The **Edge-Guided Image Creation - Flux Canny Pro** template is an innovative tool in image editing, designed to preserve the structural integrity of images while enabling creative modifications through text prompts.
-Developed with advanced edge detection technology, this template is now accessible via the AI-FLOW platform, offering exceptional precision and flexibility for designers, developers, and artists.
+FLUX Canny Pro is a state-of-the-art model for edge-guided image creation.
+Created by Black Forest Labs, this model is designed to preserve the structural integrity of images while enabling creative modifications through text prompts.

+Developed with advanced edge detection technology, this model is now accessible via the AI-FLOW platform through a dedicated template, offering exceptional precision and flexibility for designers, developers, and artists.

 ## Why Choose Flux Canny Pro?

 Flux Canny Pro excels by providing precise control over the visual composition of an image.
 By utilizing canny edge detection, it ensures that the core structure of an image remains intact, even as creative changes are applied.
-This makes it an ideal choice for professionals in fields like interior design, where maintaining the original framework is crucial.
+This makes it an ideal choice for professionals in fields like interior design for example, where maintaining the original framework is crucial.

 ![Edge-Guided Image Creation with Flux Canny Pro](/img/blog-images/edge-guided-image-creation-flux-canny-pro-5.png)

-## How Flux Canny Pro Works
+## How Flux Canny Works

 The template leverages the robust capabilities of FLUX.1 Canny Pro models and Replicate to deliver high-quality image manipulation.
 Here's how it works: